 Every babysitting cooperative needs ground rules.
 Setting rules for your babysitting cooperative is easier before you open up your co-op to new members.
 How detailed your co-op's guidelines are depends on how much you want to control the group, the size of your co-op and how you plan to credit and debit co-op members for using babysitting services.
 Start your sitters' cooperative off right with solid babysitting rules that protect each family.

 These sample babysitting cooperative rules... allow you to pick and choose the guidelines you want to include for your own group:

 Set Membership Limits for the Babysitting Cooperative

 An overly large co-op means you usually have a babysitter available at all times but it also means your chances of leaving your child with someone you barely know are even higher.
 Many co-ops limit the number of families who can participate at one time.
-This keeps members active, babysitting time distributed evenly and parents and kids begin seeing familiar faces.
+This keeps members active, babysitting time distributed evenly and parents and kids seeing familiar faces more often.

 02 of 10